JoelOtter/termloop/README.md

 ## Tutorial

-*A proper tutorial will be added to the wiki soon - for now, check out the short introduction below, or the [included examples](https://github.com/JoelOtter/termloop/tree/master/_examples).
+*More full documentation will be added to the Wiki soon.
+In the meantime, check out this tutorial, the [GoDoc](http://godoc.org/github.com/JoelOtter/termloop), or the [included examples](https://github.com/JoelOtter/termloop/tree/master/_examples).
 If you get stuck during this tutorial, worry not, the full source is [here](https://github.com/JoelOtter/termloop/blob/master/_examples/tutorial.go).*

 Creating a blank Termloop game is as simple as: